 Rate Limits

-Doppler's servers enforce rate limits to ensure our APIs are responsive as we grow.
-The first rate limit is tied to an individual IP address and set to 240 requests per minute.
-The second rate limit is tied to an individual API key and set to 240 requests per minute.
+Doppler's servers enforce rate limits to ensure our APIs remain responsive as we grow.
+These rate limits vary depending on your plan.
+The first rate limit is tied to an individual IP address and limits the number of requests that can be performed per minute.
+The second rate limit is tied to an individual API key.
 Most of the time these rate limits overlap but can differ when you take into account failed authorization attempts.
-If your team needs a higher rate limit, please reach out.

 Errors

 Doppler uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, etc.).
-Codes in the 5xx range indicate an error with Doppler's servers (these are rare).
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate a client error (e.g. missing a required parameter), and codes in the 5xx range indicate an error with Doppler's servers.